chef/chef-web-docs/chef_master/source/workstation.rst

 The Chef Development Kit is a package that contains everything that is needed to start using Chef:

 * chef-client and ohai
-* chef command line tool
+* chef and knife command line tools
 * Testing tools such as Test Kitchen, ChefSpec, Cookstyle, and Foodcritic
-* Chef provisioning
+* InSpec
 * Everything else needed to author cookbooks and upload them to the Chef server

 .. end_tag